main image

 Link icon

-A strong demand letter for payment can be a very useful tool for business owners trying to collect outstanding invoices from clients.
+A strong demand letter for payment can be useful for business owners trying to collect outstanding invoices from clients.
 Here are four good reasons to first send a demand letter for payment before suing your client in small claims court:

 1. Depending on what state you are filing a small claims court lawsuit in, you may be required to demand payment from your client before filing.
 A letter of demand for payment is an effective way of completing this requirement.